 - Adelaide to Melbourne section is operated in conjunction with our touring partners Autopia Tours.

-- A STRICT luggage limit of 15kg applies (10kg in Kakadu).
-Excess luggage can be stored in Darwin.
+- A STRICT luggage limit of 15kg applies on this trip.